 JHU-FEI Leadership in Government Fellows Program

 Federal Executive Institute (FEI) graduates of the Leadership in a Democratic Society Program who meet the admissions requirements for the Master’s degree in Government at Johns Hopkins will be allowed to transfer eight FEI (American Council on Education approved) credit hours toward the MA in Government degree.
-Please contact Dr. Kathy Wagner with any questions.
+Please contact Dr. Kathy Wagner Hill with any questions.